Beach-Walk/ffmpeg-stream-easy/README.md

 # UDP Stream Easy
 Start streaming media files via UDP using ffmpeg.
 Script is specifically made for low power machines that cannot do live transcoding.
+Playback tested on VLC

 ## Limitations
 - Exiting via CLI is troublesome